just-enviro-econ/just-enviro-econ.github.io/_pages/about.md

 ---
 permalink: /
-title: "Equity and Environmental Justice Resources for Economics Courses "
+title: "Equity and Environmental Justice Resources for Environmental and Natural Resource Economics Courses"
 author_profile: true
 redirect_from:
   - /about/